shaik1002/biggitlabbomb/doc/user/group/epics/manage_epics.md

 > - Minimum required role for the project [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/382506) from Reporter to Guest in GitLab 15.8.

-New issues show at the top of the list in the **Child issues and epics** section.
+New issues appear at the top of the list in the **Child issues and epics** section.
 You can reorder the list of issues by dragging them.

 Prerequisites: